mettinger/Commentary-On-The-Mind-Illuminated/README.md

 We also include commentary regarding integrating the framework outlined in _The Mind Illuminated_ and the Fire Kasina as the meditation object rather than the breath.
-The breath is the example object used throughout the book.

 The motivation for this
 repository is a deep appreciation for the capability of the detailed,